uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 where:

-- `min_date` and `max_date` refer to the earliest and latest samples, respectively, to include in the study (note that all samples from any day in the period of the study are included).
+- `min_date` and `max_date` are ISO8601-formatted dates with timezone
+  which refer to the earliest and latest samples, respectively, to include in the study (note that all samples from any day in the period of the study are included).
 - `ethics_approval_code` is a unique string from ethics committee

 These fields are optional: